In this article

 Term life insurance may make sense for people who only need to replace their income during a certain time period, like specific years during which they’re supporting their kids or paying off a mortgage.

 It may also make sense for people who are looking for the most affordable coverage available, and for those who're interested in whole life insurance but can’t afford it currently.
-(Sometimes, all or part of a term life policy can be converted to a whole life policy down the road.
-This option is not available with all carriers.)
+(Sometimes, you can convert all or part of a term life policy to a whole life policy down the road, though increases in coverage are subject to new underwriting.)

-Although term life insurance doesn’t build up cash value that can be borrowed against, an alternative approach may be to get a term policy and then invest the difference in premiums that would’ve gone to a whole life insurance policy.
+Although term life insurance doesn’t build up cash value that can be borrowed against, an alternative approach may be to get a term policy and then invest the difference in premiums that would have gone to a whole life insurance policy.

 The choice between these two types of life insurance will be very personal and depend on your own family and financial situation.
 Some factors you might want to think about include: